JuliaGPU/juliagpu.org/post/2026-06-23-gpu_ecosystem.md

 [OpenCL.jl](https://github.com/JuliaGPU/OpenCL.jl) provides a comprehensive Julia interface to the OpenCL standard, which targets GPUs, FPGAs, DSPs, and multicore CPUs from a single API.
 The package supports both traditional OpenCL C kernels and native Julia functions compiled to SPIR-V, making it the most broadly portable of the hardware-specific backends.
 It is a practical choice when targeting hardware not covered by the other backends, or when writing code that needs to run on a wide variety of devices.
+Through [PoCL](https://github.com/pocl/pocl), it also provides a way of running GPU kernels on the CPU.

 [Vulkan.jl](https://github.com/JuliaGPU/Vulkan.jl) wraps the Vulkan graphics and compute API, generating bindings automatically from the official Vulkan specification with minimal overhead over the underlying C interface.
 Where OpenCL.jl offers portability at the cost of abstraction, Vulkan provides explicit, low-overhead control over GPU resources.